 MEDN 599.
 Medicine Directed Study.
 1.5-18 Units.

-A third-year internal medicine course that provides the knowledge and develops in students the skills and attitudes necessary to care for the adult patient.
-Utilizes bedside teaching, lecture, and independent learning to achieve the stated goals.
+Provides knowledge in internal medicine and develops skills and attitudes necessary to care for the adult patient.
 One outpatient and two inpatient rotations allow students to experience different patient conditions and populations while exposing them to both acute and chronic medical illnesses.

 MEDN 821.
 Medicine Subinternship.
 1.5-6 Units.